LtDanis/masters/README.md

-# masters
+# masters project
-Java project, but the databases are in from Docker containers Run main and send query requests through API to init benchmarking
+- Java project, but the databases are in from Docker containers
+- Start containers before starting API
+- Run main() and send API requests to init benchmarking

 ##Mongo commands
     create mongodb database: